Board of Directors

 Linked In: Nancy Majoulian

-Lianna Vargas, RH (OHA)
+Lianna Vargas, RH (OHA) – Clinical Herbalist

 Her focus is on continually building relationship with the local plants and connecting with Nature.
 She hopes that getting back to the basics helps forge a more sustainable future.
-On top of her herbal practice, Lianna is also an artist that has many interests and skills she has been developing alongside her herbal practice.

 Chanchal Cabrera, MSc, FNIMH, (RH)AHG